astefan1/minimalGroups_analysis/ReadMe.md

 5. Run exploratory analysis script with suffix 'extremity'.
 This reproduces exploratory results for the influence of ideological extremity on intergroup bias.
 6. Run exploratory analysis scripts with suffix '...-as-DV'.
 These reproduce results from step 3 using ingroup-vs-outgroup identification, points, and traits as DV.
 Analyses were conducted because internal consistency of composite bias measure was inadequate.
 7. Run script 'nhb3_plot_asymmetry.Rmd' to generate the scatterplot depicting the relation between ideology and bias in both platforms.
+8. Run script 'nhb3_exploratory_noprereg_favoritism-and-derogation-separately.Rmd' to compute the non-preregistered exploratory analysis testing the condition effect for ingroup favoritism and outgroup derogation separately.

 ### Analyses across all studies
 1. Open folder :file_folder: Meta